 38. IAEA Ionizing Radiation Hazard

 The International Atomic Energy Agency’s (IAEA) ionizing radiation hazard symbol supplements the regular trefoil symbol for radiation.
 It includes radiating waves, a skull and crossbones, and a running person to warn of large sources of ionizing radiation.
-The symbol is aimed more toward the general public, who may not be aware that the trefoil indicates radiation hazards, and is placed on sources of radiation that can cause death or serious injury.
-Typically it is placed on the device housing the radiation source, rather than doors or containers, to warn people not to take the device apart or get any closer to it.
+The symbol is meant to be intuitive on its own without needing to know what the trefoil means.
+It’s aimed toward the general public and anyone in the future, who may not be aware that the trefoil indicates radiation hazards and is placed on sources of radiation that can cause death or serious injury.
+Typically, it is placed on the device housing the radiation source, rather than doors or containers, to warn people not to take the device apart or get any closer to it.

 39. Dangerous to the Environment

-This symbol indicates that the substance in question can cause damage to the environment, and is most often used to label chemicals that are toxic to aquatic wildlife.
+This lab safety symbol indicates that the substance in question can cause damage to the environment and is most often used to label chemicals that are toxic to aquatic wildlife.
 Environmental hazards are classified as either acute or chronic.
-Lab workers should dispose of environmentally hazardous materials properly, and ensure that they do not get washed down the drain.
+Lab workers should dispose of environmentally hazardous materials properly and ensure that they do not get washed down the drain.

 40. Flammable & Combustible

-The flammable and combustible symbol signifies substances that will ignite and continue to burn in air.
-Substances in this category may be gases, aerosols, liquids, or solids, and include many solvents and cleaning materials that are commonly used in the laboratory.
+The flammable and combustible lab safety symbol signifies substances that will catch fire in the presence of an ignition source and continue to burn in air.
+Substances in this category may be gases, aerosols, liquids, or solids, and include many solvents and cleaning materials that are commonly used in the laboratory (e.g., ethyl alcohol).
 Workers should always keep flammable materials away from open flames, heat, sparks, and ignition sources.